tofuapps/tldr/README.md

 pipenv run python3 main.py
 ```
 An empty output is expected.
 Pass the option `--help` or `-h` to view the complete list of available options.

+## Usage

+To use the News Reader, go to `http://localhost:8080` on your system.
+This web app is tested to function on Chrome, Firefox, and Safari.

+As of now, the default feed includes contents from Channel News Asia, BBC and The Straits Times.

+## Contributors
+- Li Yue Chen (@l-yc)
+- Lim Wern Jie (@wernjie)